MasBioCoding/avian-acoustics/README.md

 Each script prints progress along with the locations it reads from and writes to; refer to the usage blocks embedded in the file headers for additional examples.

+## Using the Browser App

+Once the Bokeh server is running, the browser app loads a UMAP projection on the left and a map of Europe on the right, the EUMAP if you will.
+Both maps are backed by the same data source.

+### Plot navigation
+- The UMAP view groups recordings by embedding similarity; points that sit close together are acoustically similar.
+- The map view plots the same recordings by latitude/longitude over a Europe basemap.
+- Use the Bokeh toolbar to explore both plots: select the `Pan` tool (hand icon) to drag, and use your mouse scroll or trackpad pinch to zoom.
+The `Reset` tool returns to the full extent if you get lost.
+- It might be nice to have zoomed in and out a little in the UMAP, so that the sliders wont affect the zoom.

+### Audio playback
+- Click any visible point in either plot to populate the playlist panel.
+UMAP clicks gather neighbours within the embedding space, while map clicks gather recordings within roughly 15 km.
+- Each playlist row includes a `Play` button that streams audio from the HTTP server you started earlier.
+Recordings filtered out of view are omitted from the playlist.
+- Use the `Test audio server` button to confirm that the audio host is reachable - the status panel updates once the test clip loads (or fails).

+### Hover details and highlighting
+- Hovering over a point shows its metadata in a tooltip and simultaneously highlights the same recording on both plots, making it easy to cross-reference geographic and embedding context.

+### Filters and display widgets
+- **Date range sliders:** `Adjust date slider range (zoom timeline)` changes the bounds available to the main `Filter recordings between` slider.
+After narrowing the bounds, drag the main slider handles to keep only recordings within the desired date interval.
+- **Color by:** The drop-down sets the active coloring scheme.
+Choosing `Season`, `KMeans`, `HDBSCAN`, `Sex`, or `Type` reveals the corresponding checkboxes; unchecking a value hides those recordings.
+Selecting `Time of Day` enables the slider described below.
+If colors are not loading, it helps to switch back and forth.
+- **Time range slider:** When coloring by time, use the 0-24 hour slider to keep dawn, night, or other parts of the day.
+Clips without a known time remain visible.
+- **Show hover info toggle:** Disable this toggle if you want to reduce tooltip clutter; it hides hover popovers on both plots without affecting selections.

+### Analysis widgets
+- **UMAP params:** The `Nearest neighbors` and `Min distance` spinners control how the app recomputes the projection during zooms.
+See the [UMAP parameter guide](https://umap-learn.readthedocs.io/en/latest/parameters.html) for tuning advice.
+- **HDBSCAN controls:** Adjust `Min cluster size` and `Min samples`, then click `Apply HDBSCAN` to label the currently visible projection.
+The resulting checkboxes let you hide specific clusters or noise.
+Refer to the [HDBSCAN parameter selection guide](https://hdbscan.readthedocs.io/en/latest/parameter_selection.html) when experimenting.

+### Zoom controls and known issue
+- `Zoom to Selection` recomputes the UMAP layout using only the currently selected (use box selection tool), visible points, while `Reset to Full Dataset` restores the original dataset.
+- Zooming can occasionally trigger a bug that leaves most points invisible; this is a known issue slated for a future fix.
+If it happens, reset to the full dataset to recover.

 ## Additional Notes

 - Reruns are incremental: the downloader skips files it already has, and `process_species.py` uses `metadata.csv` to map clips back to their Xeno-Canto IDs.
 Still, as of now, I would suggest running scripts in one go, and not trust its incremental capabillities